Fireside

 EDITOR'S NOTE: The first English

-translations of the Bible were enabled, not by King James, however, but
+translations of the Bible were enabled, not by King James, but

 by